Healthy Homes Assessment Pipitea

 Home Assessments Pipitea for Rental Properties

-There are a variety of things to look over during an home assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
-A few examples are:
+There are a myriad of things you should look for in an home review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+There are a few examples:

 • Is the ceiling insulation in need of topping up? need topping up or replacing?